// Field Guide

 Can you hold a smoke bomb while it burns?

 Yes.
 ShutterBombs smoke bombs are cool-burning.
 The canisters do not heat up to dangerous temperatures during the burn.
 Hold from the base and you can hold it for the entire 90-second burn.
 Avoid placing your hand over the emission end.
+This cool-burn technology makes them much safer for close-up photography and artistic performances than traditional pyrotechnics.
+Many professional photographers prefer our products specifically for this reason, as it allows for much greater creative control during a shoot.

 Which direction should smoke bombs face?